-- Capital expenditures, including the purchase of buildings, land, or major renovations; - Purchase of artifacts or collections; - Cash prizes, gifts, or the purchase of alcohol; and - Duplication of grant funds from other sources.
+- Capital expenditures, including shingles, windows, C-Cans, the purchase of land or buildings, or any major renovations or repairs that would significantly increase the value of the property; - Purchase of artifacts or collections; - Fundraising costs, including the purchase of gift shop items, food to sell, etc. - Non-museum related expenses.
+If your museum is involved with multiple ventures, (tourism centre, campground, restaurant, tea room, etc.), the MGP funds can only go towards eligible museum expenses - Cash prizes, gifts, or the purchase of alcohol; and - Duplication of grant funds from other sources.
 If you receive a grant for a summer student or other specific cost, that expenditure cannot be included in your eligible expenses as that would be a duplication.